-When responding to incidents or accusations of bullying behaviour the approach should be to ask:

-- What was the behaviour?

-- What impact did it have?

-- What do I need to do about it?

-- What attitudes, prejudices or other factors have influenced the behaviour? - What does the child or young person who has been bullied want to happen?
+When responding to incidents or accusations of bullying behaviour the approach should be to ask: What was the behaviour?
+What attitudes, prejudices or other factors have What impact did it have? influenced the behaviour?
+What do I need to do about it? • What does the child or young person who has been bullied want to happen?